-Often times, “opening up” the design phase to more exploration reveals opportunities to reduce cycle time, improve efficiency, or boost profitability in ways that you had not even considered or simply assumed they were unavailable.
+Often times, “opening up” the design phase to more exploration reveals opportunities to reduce cycle time and improve efficiency.
+What’s more, it can also help boost profitability in ways that you had not even considered or simply assumed they were unavailable.

 Injection molding has a long list of variables in play, and setting up a Design of Experiments (DOE) forces you to select the most important ones.
 For each one, such as wall thickness, you establish a midpoint, low point (-15%) and high point (+15%).
 The DOE helps determine how to find the most important relationships between variables without running every possible combination (which would be too time-consuming).
 Instead, the DOE narrows down the choices to a dozen tests, from which engineers can infer how best to manipulate these variables to achieve the desired goal.

-The kind of exploration that mold engineers can utilize during a relatively short timeline is driven by the simulation software they are using.
+The kind of exploration that mold engineers can utilize during a relatively short timeline is driven by the simulation software.
 Simulation tools can be used to test different “big decisions” quickly.
-The idea is to build confidence into your idea, so that you can predict what will happen and be reasonably certain it is a viable alternative to the default process.
+The idea is to build confidence into your idea.
+That’s how you can predict what will happen and be reasonably certain it is a viable alternative to the default process.

 Over time, simulation helps you understand which approach will work best for a given project, or which aspect of a project would benefit from further exploration.
-This expertise gives mold engineers a distinct advantage for overcoming new part design challenges, process requirements, and material characteristics, as well as dealing with the familiar pressures of time, cost, and profitability.
+This expertise gives mold engineers a distinct advantage for overcoming new part design challenges, process requirements, and material characteristics.
+Moreover, it can be beneficial in dealing with the familiar pressures of time, cost, and profitability.

 Watch the Autodesk Virtual Academy video on Moldflow below!